 2.1.
 Olives and experimental design

 The experiments were carried out with Manzanilla olives (Olea europaea pomiformis), which is the most popular cultivar for preparing Spanish-style green table olives all over the world.
 Fruits were supplied by a local producer (JOLCA S.A., Huevar del Aljarafe, Seville, Spain).
 After a previous selection for removing deteriorated and low size fruits, the olives were introduced in the fermentation vessels (2.90 kg/container) and immersed in a 21 g/L sodium hydroxide solution (lye) (2.35 L solution/container).
 When the alkali had penetrated 2/3 of flesh, the lye was substituted with water.
 After washing for about 18 h, the liquid was removed and immediately substituted with different brine solutions.
-The fermentation vessels were let to equilibrate for 22 h and, then, carbon dioxide was bubbled until saturation.
+The fermentation vessels were let to equilibrate for 22 h and, then, carbon dioxide was bubbled until saturation (pH stabilization).
 The suspension was allowed to equilibrate for ~20 h and then all the fermentations vessels were inoculated with a 24 h Lactobacillus (Lb.) pentosus culture (strain IGLAC01) to reach an initial population of approximately 6 log10 CFU/mL.
 The growth of the rest of the microbiota (Enterobacteriaceae and yeasts) was left to be spontaneous.

 The experimental design consisted of 15 runs composed of 10 independent treatments obtained from a simplex centroid mixture design, enlarged with some interior points and 5 replicates (Table 1).
 The composition of each brine was obtained using Design Expert v.6.06 software (StateEasy, INC., Minneapolis, USA).
 The total initial concentrations of the diverse salts was constrained to [NaCl]+[KCl]+[CaCl2]=100 g/L, with NaCl ranging from 40 to 100 g/L, KCl from 0 to 60 g/L and CaCl2 from 0 to 60 g/L. The overall sum of mixture concentrations (100 g/L) mimicked that of brines containing only NaCl, commonly used in this process.